usnistgov/TIG-Stage/sp800-63c/sec4_fal.md

 *This section is normative.*

 This section defines allowable Federation Assurance Levels, or FAL.
-The FAL describes requirements for how assertions and constructed and secured for a given transaction.
+The FAL describes requirements for how assertions are constructed and secured for a given transaction.
 These levels can be requested by an RP or required by the configuration of both the RP and the IdP for a given transaction.

 All assertions SHALL be used with a federation protocol as described in [Section 4](#federation).
 All assertions SHALL comply with the detailed requirements in [Section 6](#assertions).
 All assertions SHALL be presented using one of the methods described in [Section 7](#presentation).
-While many different federation implementation options are possible, the FAL is intended to provide clear implementation recommendations representing increasingly secure deployment choices.
+While many different federation implementation options are possible, the FAL is intended to provide clear implementation recommendations representing increasingly secure deployment options.
 Combinations of aspects not found in the FAL table are possible but outside the scope of this document.
 See [SP 800-63-3 Section 6.3](sp800-63-3.html#FAL_CYOA) for details on how to choose the most appropriate FAL.

 This table presents different requirements for each FAL.
 Each successive level subsumes and fulfills all requirements of lower levels.
 Federations presented through a proxy SHALL be represented by the lowest level used during the proxied transaction.